Real Estate Agent Representation

 Buyers and sellers are both susceptible to different forms of stress reaction known in the real estate field as “Buyers’ Remorse” and “Sellers’ Remorse”.
 Fortunately, neither one of these conditions is contagious to real estate agents!
 An important part of our job is to help our sellers and buyers through their buying or selling jitters with understanding and humor.

 If you are selling your house, you may have to jump through a few hoops between the time you and the buyer reach an agreement and the time the money and deed change hands.
-The structural inspector usually finds a few things that need to be repaired or replaced, and the termite inspection may reveal the presence of unwanted pests.
-Most buyers will also have a list of items that they want the seller to fix.
+The structural inspector usually finds a few things that need to be repaired or replaced, and the pest inspection may reveal the presence of unwanted “residents”.
+Many buyers may also have a list of items that they want the seller to fix.